Fennel (Foeniculum vulgare)

 Benefits

-Some trials suggest mild improvements in sleep quality among menopausal women, though effect sizes are small and not consistently statistically significant.
-Mechanism is unclear — possibly related to symptom relief generally rather than direct sedative effect.
+Some trials show modest improvements in sleep quality among menopausal women using fennel supplementation.
+Effect sizes are small and not consistently statistically significant across studies.
+Mechanism is unclear — likely indirect, from relief of nighttime hot flashes and other menopausal symptoms rather than any direct sedative effect.
+Don't choose fennel specifically for sleep; better-evidenced sleep supplements (melatonin, magnesium glycinate) target sleep more directly.

 Mechanism of action